weiganghuang/holops-1803/task1.md

   	```

-1. Check the device configuration to verify that the intended CLI commands are configured at the  `asr9k0`:
+1. Check the device configuration to verify that the intended CLI commands are configured at the device  `asr9k0`:

 	```
 	admin@ncs% show devices device asr9k0 config cisco-ios-xr:interface Bundle-Ether-subinterface Bundle-Ether 100.100